osohq/oso/docs/content/python/new-roles/examples.md

 ## Multiple role types: Repository roles

-In the [Getting Started](getting-started) guide, we only discussed a role for a single resource type.
+In the [Getting Started](getting-started) guide, we only discussed a role for a single resource type (`Org`).
 However, many apps will have multiple levels of roles.
-It is common to have roles associated with an organization object, like owner and member, and more granular roles associated with sub-roles.
-In the GitClub example application, the Organization model has a member and owner role.
-Repositories have reader and writer roles.
+It is common to have roles associated with an organization object, like "owner" and "member", and more granular roles associated with resources within an organization/tenant (we'll refer to these as "child resources").
+In the GitClub example application, the Organization model has "member" and "owner" roles.
+The Repository model has "reader" and "writer" roles.

 To define a role for another resource type, we add another `resource` rule to our policy.